Atropine: Pharmacology

-In general, atropine counters the "rest and digest" activity of glands regulated by the parasympathetic nervous system.
+In general, atropine counters the "rest and digest" activity of glands regulated by the parasympathetic nervous system, producing clinical effects such as increased heart rate and delayed gastric emptying.
 This occurs because atropine is a competitive, reversible antagonist of the muscarinic acetylcholine receptors (acetylcholine being the main neurotransmitter used by the parasympathetic nervous system).

 Atropine is a competitive antagonist of the muscarinic acetylcholine receptor types M1, M2, M3, M4 and M5.
 It is classified as an anticholinergic drug (parasympatholytic).

 In cardiac uses, it works as a nonselective muscarinic acetylcholinergic antagonist, increasing firing of the sinoatrial node (SA) and conduction through the atrioventricular node (AV) of the heart, opposes the actions of the vagus nerve, blocks acetylcholine receptor sites, and decreases bronchial secretions.

-In the eye, atropine induces mydriasis by blocking contraction of the circular pupillary sphincter muscle, which is normally stimulated by acetylcholine release, thereby allowing the radial iris dilator muscle to contract and dilate the pupil.
+In the eye, atropine induces mydriasis by blocking the contraction of the circular pupillary sphincter muscle, which is normally stimulated by acetylcholine release, thereby allowing the radial iris dilator muscle to contract and dilate the pupil.
 Atropine induces cycloplegia by paralyzing the ciliary muscles, whose action inhibits accommodation to allow accurate refraction in children, helps to relieve pain associated with iridocyclitis, and treats ciliary block (malignant) glaucoma.

 The vagus (parasympathetic) nerves that innervate the heart release acetylcholine (ACh) as their primary neurotransmitter.
 ACh binds to muscarinic receptors (M2) that are found principally on cells comprising the sinoatrial (SA) and atrioventricular (AV) nodes.
 Muscarinic receptors are coupled to the Gi subunit; therefore, vagal activation decreases cAMP.
 Gi-protein activation also leads to the activation of KACh channels that increase potassium efflux and hyperpolarizes the cells.

-Increases in vagal activities to the SA node decreases the firing rate of the pacemaker cells by decreasing the slope of the pacemaker potential (phase 4 of the action potential); this decreases heart rate (negative chronotropy).
+Increases in vagal activities to the SA node decrease the firing rate of the pacemaker cells by decreasing the slope of the pacemaker potential (phase 4 of the action potential); this decreases heart rate (negative chronotropy).
 The change in phase 4 slope results from alterations in potassium and calcium currents, as well as the slow-inward sodium current that is thought to be responsible for the pacemaker current (If).
 By hyperpolarizing the cells, vagal activation increases the cell's threshold for firing, which contributes to the reduction in the firing rate.
 Similar electrophysiological effects also occur at the AV node; however, in this tissue, these changes are manifested as a reduction in impulse conduction velocity through the AV node (negative dromotropy).
-In the resting state, there is a large degree of vagal tone on the heart, which is responsible for low resting heart rates.
+In the resting state, there is a large degree of vagal tone in the heart, which is responsible for low resting heart rates.

 There is also some vagal innervation of the atrial muscle, and to a much lesser extent, the ventricular muscle.
 Vagus activation, therefore, results in modest reductions in atrial contractility (inotropy) and even smaller decreases in ventricular contractility.

 Muscarinic receptor antagonists bind to muscarinic receptors thereby preventing ACh from binding to and activating the receptor.
 By blocking the actions of ACh, muscarinic receptor antagonists very effectively block the effects of vagal nerve activity on the heart.
 By doing so, they increase heart rate and conduction velocity.